aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-word/_index.md

 [![Convert PDF to DOC](/pdf/net/images/pdf_to_word.png)](https://products.aspose.app/pdf/conversion/pdf-to-doc)
 {{% /alert %}}

-## Convert PDF to DOCX
+## Convert PDF to DOCX (Microsoft Word 2007-2021) file

 Aspose.PDF for .NET API lets you read and convert PDF documents to DOCX using C# and any .NET language.
 DOCX is a well-known format for Microsoft Word documents whose structure was changed from plain binary to a combination of XML and binary files.
-Docx files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word which support DOC file extensions.
+Docx files can be opened with Word 2007 and later versions but not with earlier versions of MS Word, which support DOC file extensions.

-The following C# code snippet shows the process of converting a PDF file into DOCX format.
+The following C# code snippet shows converting a PDF file into DOCX format.

 <a name="csharp-pdf-to-docx"><strong>Steps: Convert PDF to DOCX in C#</strong></a>